Join Our eNewsletter!

 For instance, with younger children, you might talk about which food group each ingredient in a recipe belongs to.

-With older children, you might teach them healthy food preparation techniques, such as broiling, roasting, microwaving, and baking.
+With older children, you might teach them healthy food preparation techniques, such as broiling, roasting, and steaming.

-Practice problem solving with your child to help him or her make good food choices at parties, at school, and at friends’ houses.
+Practice problem solving with your child to help them make good food choices at parties, at school, and at friends’ houses.
 For instance, suggest choosing pretzels over potato chips or grapes over cookies.

 When you go out to eat, help your child identify healthy choices.
 For example, if you’re at a fast-food restaurant, you might point out that the grilled chicken sandwich is healthier than the double cheeseburger.

 Getting your entire family on the same page and willing to commit to a nutritious diet can go a long way toward teaching your kids healthy eating habits that will follow them into adulthood.